 The pond is truly hidden, not visible from any road and not, as far as I can find, even mentioned on the park website.
 It is loaded with scrappy sunfish that are perpetually hungry.
 Catching several dozen is standard, just the recipe for young anglers who need fast action to keep them happy.

 Finding the trail to the lake is a bit tricky—the map provided to visitors at the entry gate will help you figure it out.
-The short, one-half mile, 15-minute hike starts at the end of the paved road near the gravel parking lot and restrooms by the big lake on the west end of the park.
+The short, one-half mile, 15-minute hike starts at the end of the paved road near the gravel parking lot and restrooms by the big lake on the east end of the park.
 The trailhead is not marked, but the prominent trail descends south down the hill and to the only bridge over Turkey Creek.